-I am a photographer who enjoys creating as well as collecting photobooks and occasionally write commentaries about them.
+I am a photographer and book artist who enjoys creating as well as collecting photobooks and occasionally write commentaries about them.
 The photobooks that are of interest to me are contemporary investigations that cover a broad range of photographic projects, themes and subjects.
-I may provide news about photographic book publishing and photobook events.
-My book reviews are published here a totally random frequency.
-I am also a contributing reviewer for Emaho magazine and their specialist on America photobooks, which I interpret very broadly from photographers who are from America, photographs now living in America or the subject of the photobook is some aspect of America.
+I may from time to time provide news about photographic book publishing and photobook events as well as feathering a particular photobook design.
+My book commentaries are published on a totally random & infrequent basis.
+I am also a contributor for Emaho e-magazine as their specialist on America photobooks; photographers who are from America, photographers now living in America or the subject of the photobook is some aspect of America.

 For comments, questions and book review submission inquiries, I can be reached at firstname.lastname@example.org